tercen/starter_guide/docs/join.md

 ## What is a Join

 Databases relate information with codes called "keys".
-In simple terms, a "key" is a match made between two tables because they both contain a column that has the same data in it.
+In simple terms, a "key" is a match made between two tables because they both contain a column with the same data in it.
 There are many practical "keys" in a typical biology experiment.
 Obvious examples are Patient ID or Sample ID.

 Earlier, when we checked our file, we saw it had the identification codes SUBJECT_ID and EXPERIMENT_ID.